Stunning finale in Championship play-off race

 "It's been a tough few years for Sunderland fans, with a team who have been in the Premier League in the not-too-distant past.
 It was a long, long fall but I feel we are on the road back."

-Coventry boss Mark Robins, meanwhile, toasted a "phenomenal achievement" amid off-pitch ownership and stadium issues which have bubbled in the background this season.
+Following their 1-1 draw at Middlesbrough, Coventry boss Mark Robins toasted a "phenomenal achievement" amid off-pitch ownership and stadium issues which have bubbled in the background this season.

 "It was an outstanding and brilliant achievement considering all the rubbish we have had to put up with," he told BBC CWR.